young5454/ABComp/README.md

 Finally, running `pairwise_analysis_plus.py` will do the following :

 1. Parse raw BLASTp output table with percent identity, E-value and query coverage threshold for determining presence of query entry within subject set
-2. For the passed queries, the single best query-to-subject match (Best Matches) will be saved as a BLASTp output table
+2. For the passed queries, a single best query-to-subject match (Best Matches) will be each saved as a BLASTp output table
 3. The best match queries and subjects will be saved as a FASTA file
-4. Not-found queries will be saved as a BLASTp output table with all results
+4. Not-Found queries will be saved as a BLASTp output table with all results
-5. Not-found queries will be saved as a FASTA file
+5. Not-Found queries will be saved as a FASTA file

-Below is a run with setting the percent identity threshold as 35, E-value threshold as 0.001, and query coverage threshold as 80 :
+Below is an example run with setting the percent identity threshold as 35, E-value threshold as 0.001, and query coverage threshold as 80 :

 ```bash
 python pairwise_analysis_plus.py \